-This guide will introduce you to to some of the resources that are available to you.
-In addition to this guide, it is highly recommended to look at the additional subject-specific Research Guides.
-Each guide contains various resources and tools that have been created to help you research based off of your subject of study or your research topic.
-If at any point you are not sure where to find specific information, you can always contact me or use our Ask a Librarian chat program.
+This guide will introduce you to resources that are available to you, if at any point you are not sure where to find information, you can always contact me or use our Ask a Librarian chat.

 Request materials such as books, articles, and dissertations that are not otherwise available in the Loyola University Libraries.